 Swiftis not the most recent version, the framework should be copied into your project manually.

 Frameworks and Librariessection.
-Then drag and drop on the disk each framework from the
+Then drag and drop on the disk of each framework from the

 Note: Errors may occur if you're building your project with Xcode 11.3 or earlier versions.
-To fix these errors, refer to Handle errors caused by unknown attributes in the sample app.
+To fix these errors, refer to Handle errors caused by unknown attributes.

-To integrate and run Sendbird UIKit in your application, you need to initialize it first.
+To integrate and run Sendbird UIKit in your app, you need to initialize it first.
 Initialize the

 SendBirdUIKit instance through